Differences in Rights at Postsecondary Education

 If the adjustments are not working, notify the school

 immediately.
-You and the school should work together to resolve any issues.
+You and the school should work together to resolve any

 Cost of Academic Adjustments